Age Friendly Info Hub

 Estate Planning: The Government of Ontario provides information about estate planning, consumer issues as well as preparing for emergencies. – CLICK HERE

-Power of Attorney: Community Legal Education Ontario offers download booklets on power of attorney for both personal care and property to learn more. – CLICK HERE
+Power of Attorney: Community Legal Education Ontario offers download booklets on power of attorney for both personal care and property. – CLICK HERE

 Wills- Guided Pathway to Help You Make A Simple Will: CLEO provides a free simple online tool to create a simple will and appoint an executor for your estate.
 The Pathway asks you a series of questions about your situation, gives you information to help answer them, and creates a simple will based on your answers.
 Any personal information that you enter into the Pathway is confidential. – CLICK HERE